-Experience authentic grand eighteenth century living in this magnificently restored Georgian building.
-Don’t miss the oldest surviving piece of Waterford Crystal in the world dating back to 1789, and the only surviving Napoleon Bonaparte ‘mourning cross’, which was one of twelve produced upon his death in 1821.
+This magnificent Georgian building hosts the oldest surviving piece of Waterford Crystal in the world dating back to 1789, the only surviving Napoleon Bonaparte ‘mourning cross’, which was one of twelve produced upon his death in 1821 and the fantastic 4D Masterpieces in Glass exhibition tracing the story of glass making in the city from the 1700’s.

 The Bishop’s Palace displays the treasures of Georgian and Victorian Waterford.
 The ground and first floors are laid out as a historic house with some of the finest displays in Ireland of 18th century glass, silver, furniture and paintings.
 The top floor continues the story up to 1970 ending with the Hucklebuck shoes.